paultrino/paultrino.github.io/_projects/(3) GEOG 588 Urban GIS 2024.md

 #### My Role

-As TA, my role is 1) support Dr. Fast's new approach, and 2) help catalyze student innovation by conducting labs where students will develop their self-directed projects help students more deeply understand the course materials (and trouble shoot any technical issues they might have with GIS, Programming, or acquiring useful data.)
+As TA, my role is 1) support GEOG-588's new approach, and 2) help catalyze student innovation by conducting labs where students will develop their self-directed projects help students more deeply understand the course materials (and trouble shoot any technical issues they might have with GIS, Programming, or acquiring useful data.)

 I'll be posting occasional insights in small blog posts that you find in the blog section of my site.